rajo69/Image-Caption-Generator-using-ResNet-152-and-RNN/README.md

 ## Usage

-The Jupyter Notebook `notebook (1).ipynb` contains all the code for data preprocessing, training, evaluation, and inference.
+The Jupyter Notebook `image_caption_notebook.ipynb` contains all the code for data preprocessing, training, evaluation, and inference.

 To generate a caption for a new image:
 1. Place your test images in a folder (e.g., `./test_images/`).